international employment law firm alliance L&E Global

 Extent of Protection

 The public authority that handles discrimination is the National Council for Combating Discrimination.
 An individual claiming to be discriminated against can address the National Council in an administrative procedure, or the competent courts.
 The NCCD issues administrative rulings that can be challenged in court.
-In court cases that include discrimination claims (along other claims), the National Council is asked to issue an opinion on the existence of the discrimination.
+In court cases that include discrimination claims (either as the main complaint or along other claims), the National Council is asked to issue an opinion on the existence of the discrimination.
 Most of the time the National Council fails to provide an answer in time and judges have the liberty to establish if there is discrimination or not.

 Indirect discrimination is defined as any provisions, criteria or practices apparently neutral which may disadvantage certain individuals on grounds of one of the protected groups, except where these practices, criteria and provisions have an objective justification based on a legitimate purpose and the methods used to reach that purpose are adequate and necessary.